contentstack/contentstack-sveltekit-starter-app/README.md

 About Contentstack: Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.

-About this project: React.js is a JavaScript library for dynamic websites with rich user interfaces.
+About this project: Sveltekit is a JavaScript framework for dynamic websites with rich user interfaces.
 This guide will help you create a starter marketing website built using the React.js framework with minimal steps.

 ![contentstack-sveltekit-starter-app-vercel-app](/static/starter-app.png)